eevee/eev.ee/content/2018-06-21-cheezball-rising-drawing-a-sprite.markdown

 title: Cheezball Rising: Drawing a sprite
 date: 2018-06-21 12:50
-category: blog
+category: process
+series: cheezball rising
-tags: tech, gamedev, cheezball rising
+tags: tech, gamedev

 This is a series about [**Star Anise Chronicles: Cheezball Rising**](https://github.com/eevee/anise-cheezball-rising), an expansive adventure game about my cat for the Game Boy Color.
 Follow along as I struggle to make something with this bleeding-edge console!

 GitHub has [intermittent prebuilt ROMs](https://github.com/eevee/anise-cheezball-rising/releases), or you can get them a week early [on Patreon](https://www.patreon.com/eevee/posts?tag=cheezball%20rising) if you pledge $4.
 More details in the [README](https://github.com/eevee/anise-cheezball-rising)!

 ----